 Essential Element: The author addresses the principle of leadership

 Additive/Variant Analysis: The assertion aligns with my belief.
 In order to cope up with the everchanging leadership context, leaders need to develop and apply new sets of skills.
-Yet, there are basic leadership essentials that need to be customized and applied in varying context.
+Yet, there are basic leadership essentials that need to be customized and used in varying context.

 Contextualization: My research interest is assessing the set of core competencies that leaders need to develop during the digital era.
-Although the technology-driven change of our time calls for new sets of leadership skills, leaders still have room to draw and apply lessons from the conventional leadership wisdom.
+Although the technology-driven change of our time calls for new leadership skills, leaders still have room to draw and apply lessons from conventional leadership wisdom.

 Source Two: